DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 # Aussie Broadband Usage Meter
 AussieBroadband usage meter skin for Rainmeter.

-Originally made by Kanine and adapted for Aussie Broadband by HD on the whirlpool forums
+Originally made by Kanine and adapted for Aussie Broadband by HD, jandakot11 and Big Kahuna on the whirlpool forums

 ## Installation steps
 1) Install [Rainmeter](https://www.rainmeter.net/)